Unboxed-Software/solana-course/content/token22-metadata.md

 Let's take a look at what's been provided in the `starter` branch.

-Besides the NodeJS project being initialized with all of the needed dependancies, two other files have been provided in the `src/` directory.
+Besides the NodeJS project being initialized with all of the needed dependencies, two other files have been provided in the `src/` directory.

 - `index.ts`
 - `helpers.ts`

 The helper file provides us two functions that we will need for later: `initializeKeypair` and `uploadOffChainMetadata`.